 \section{Non-uniform Structure}

 In the last section, we considered the case where $I$ is a uniform structure.
 In this section, we consider the case of non-uniform structures.

 We first need the following definition.
 Let $M=(m_1,\ldots,m_{|M|})$ and $N=(n_1,\ldots,n_{|N|})$ be two strings in $\bbA^*$.
-We write $M\prec N$ if there exists a sequence of strings $L_i$ such that
+We write $M\prec N$ if there exists a sequence of strings $L_i\in \bbA^*$ such that

 In other words, we can remove some elements in $N$ to get $M$.
 Note that $\prec$ is a weaker notion of dominance than $\preceq$ defined earlier in Section II.
 In other words, $M\preceq N$ implies that $M\prec N$ but the converse is not necessarily true.

 Now we state the definition of a non-uniform structure, analogous to the definition of independent sets in matroid theory.
-A subset $I$ of $\bbA^*$ is called a \emph{non-uniform structure} if it satisfies the following conditions: \begin{itemize} \item[1)] $I$ is non-empty; \item[2)] \emph{Hereditary}: $\forall M\in I$, $N\prec M$ implies that $N\in I$; \item[3)] \emph{Augmentation}: $\forall M, N \in I$ and $|M|<|N|$, there exists an element $x\in \bbA$ in the string $N$ such that $M\oplus (x)\in I$. \end{itemize} By analogy with the definition of a matroid, we call the pair $(\bbA,I)$ a \emph{string-matroid}.
+A subset $I$ of $\bbA^*$ is called a \emph{non-uniform structure} if it satisfies the following conditions: \begin{itemize} \item[1.] $I$ is non-empty; \item[2.] \emph{Hereditary}: $\forall M\in I$, $N\prec M$ implies that $N\in I$; \item[3.] \emph{Augmentation}: $\forall M, N \in I$ and $|M|<|N|$, there exists an element $x\in \bbA$ in the string $N$ such that $M\oplus (x)\in I$. \end{itemize} By analogy with the definition of a matroid, we call the pair $(\bbA,I)$ a \emph{string-matroid}.
 We assume that there exists $K$ such that for all $M\in I$ we have $|M|\leq K$ and there exists a $N \in I$ such that $|N|=K$.
-We call such a string $N$ a maximal string.
+We call such a string $N$ a \emph{maximal} string.
 We are interested in the following optimization problem:

-Note that if the function is forward monotone, then the maximum of the function subject to a string-matroid constraint is achieved at a maximal string in the matroid.
+Note that if the function is prefix monotone, then the maximum of the function subject to a string-matroid constraint is achieved at a maximal string in the matroid.
 The greedy strategy $G_k=(a_1^*,\ldots, a_k^*)$ in this case is given by

-Compared with \eqref{eqn:1}, at each stage $i$, instead of choosing $a_i$ arbitrarily in $\bbA$ to maximize the step-wise gain in the objective function, we also have to choose the action $a_i$ such that the concatenated string $(a_1^*,\ldots,a_{i-1}^*,a_i )$ is in the non-uniform structure $I$.
+Compared with \eqref{eqn:1}, at each stage $i$, instead of choosing $a_i$ arbitrarily in $\bbA$ to maximize the step-wise gain in the objective function, we also have to choose the action $a_i$ such that the concatenated string $(a_1^*,\ldots,a_{i-1}^*,a_i )$ is an element of the non-uniform structure $I$.
 We first establish the following theorem.